-The yield spread began to dip below zero in June 2019 as various economic factors line up to produce the next recession.
-When the yield spread goes negative, a recession is forecasted to arrive 12 months later, in this case in mid-2020.
+The yield spread has rebounded since dipping below zero in mid-2019 as various economic factors lined up to produce the 2020 recession.
+When the yield spread goes negative, a recession is forecasted to arrive 12 months later.
+In this case, the recession began in February 2020 and continues today.
+The positive, yet still weak, yield spread in Q1 2021 indicates investors are still cautious about future economic prospects, but do not presently anticipate a second recessionary dip.

 Chart 1